-Given the changes in the music industry over the past few years, including the direct distribution platforms that enable creators to work directly with streaming services, download stores, and even physical retailers, there can be a lot of uncertainty about what a record label does or can do for a songwriter or musician, and how that differs/relates to what Songtrust or another publisher handles.
+Given changes in the music industry in recent years — particularly direct distribution platforms that enable creators to work directly with streaming services, download stores, and physical retailers — there can be a lot of uncertainty about what record labels do for songwriters and musicians, and how that differs from and relates to what Songtrust or another publisher handles.

-A simple way to look at it: a record label represents the recording (master) itself.
-While a record label is responsible only for those recordings of a song that they control, a publisher is responsible for all recordings of a song, including covers by other artists that may be released to physical or streaming formats.
-A single composition can be used in multiple master recordings, which can be controlled by different labels or entities.
+Here is a simple way of looking at it: Record labels represent specific recordings of songs by artists they have signed.
+A publisher is responsible for all recordings of a song, including covers by other artists that are released in physical or streaming formats, by their client writers.
+A single composition can be used in multiple recordings and therefore controlled by several different labels or entities.

 Labels & Advances